 Prerequisite: 13a-b.

 Study of the gesture, contour, surfaces and aspects of anatomy of the human figure.
 Psycho-aesthetic factors, personal interpretation and symbolic transformation of the figure.
 Diverse media.
 (May be repeated for credit.)

-17a-b (x) PRINTMAKING AND ETCHING (2-2)
+17a (x) PRINTMAKING I (2)